niphlod/welcome_augmented/README.md

 - pip install behave and splinter
 - have firefox (for starters) installed
 - copy this app to the applications/* folder
-- cd into the applications/welcome_augmented/tests directory
+- cd into the applications/welcome_augmented/tests/behavioural directory
-- start the test with ```behave features/smartgrid.feature``` or ```behave features/register.feature```
+- start the test with ```behave```

-NB1: if you launch ```behave``` with no parameters, it'll try to run one after another, and the latter would fail cause "Homer" is registered yet
-(both features are ATM meant to be run separately, cause I meant register.feature to be a closed reproducible test of the current gluon/tests/test_web.py)

 Notes: I made some helpers available in helpers.py and some initialization in environment.py, namely: in any step you can access:
 - c.host --> 127.0.0.1:8000
+- c.web2py --> holds web2py env
-- c.URL --> you can use c.URL instead of the "usual" URL to build urls against the app
+- c.web2py.URL --> you can use c.web2py.URL instead of the "usual" URL to build urls against the app
 - c.appname --> welcome_augmented
 - c.l --> logger
 - c.b --> splinter's Browser() instance